dfelinto/blender-manual/modeling/surfaces.rst

 Knots
 -----

 Just like with :doc:`NURBS curves <modeling/curves#knots>`, NURBS surfaces have two knot vectors, one for each U and V axis.
 Here again, they can be one of :guilabel:`Uniform`, :guilabel:`Endpoint`, or :guilabel:`Bezier`, with the same properties as for curves.
-And as with curves, only open surfaces (in the relevant direction) are affected by this setting…
+And as with curves, only open surfaces (in the relevant direction) are affected by this setting...

 .. figure:: /images/Manual-Part-II-Surfaces-Endpoint-U-Ex.jpg